SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 1. precentral gyrus, recall the 6 diff layers of neurons, having **cell bodies of upper motor neurons**
 2. send signals down via white matter region = **posterior limb of the internal capsule**
 3. fibers continue to descend thru the **midbrain** via the **middle third of the cerebral  peduncle**
+	1. in the cerebral peduncles, ==axons for face most medial, leg more lateral==
 4. fibers get bundled into the **pontine fiber bundle of the middle pons**
 5. run down tot he medulla, **thru the medullary pyramids** bc pyramidal cells will send them thru
 6. ==when they get to **caudal medulla, they cROSS thru the decussation to the contralateral side**==